thinks/poisson-disk-sampling/README.md

 ![Seed and attempts](https://github.com/thinks/poisson-disk-sampling/blob/master/examples/images/seed_and_attempts.png "Seed and attempts")

 By default the samples are returned as a `std::vector<std::array<F, N>>`, where the inner type `std::array<F, N>` has the same type as that used to specify the region bounds (see example above).
 In some cases it is useful to have the samples returned as a different type.
 There are two ways of doing this.
-First, we can explicitly provide our vector type together with a traits type.
+First, we can explicitly provide our vector type together with a traits type, as in function `Foo` in the snippet below.
+The second way of doing it is to specialize the `thinks::poisson_disk_sampling::VecTraits` template for our vector type, as in function `Bar` below.
 ```C++
 struct Vec3
 {